U Mobile

-U Mobile Sdn Bhd (223969-U) is a Malaysian mobile telecommunications service provider and was founded in 1998 as MiTV Networks Sdn Bhd.
-U Mobile is a wholly owned subsidiary of U Television Sdn Bhd, which was formerly known as U Telecom Media Holdings Sdn Bhd and MiTV Corporation Sdn Bhd.
+U Mobile Sdn.
+Bhd. (formerly known as MiTV Networks Sdn Bhd) is a Malaysian mobile telecommunications service provider and was founded in 29 August 1991 as MiTV Networks.
+U Mobile is a wholly owned subsidiary of OK Vision, which was formerly known as Multimedia Interactive TeleVision (often referred to as MiTV).

 The company utilises the 018 and 011 prefix allocated to the organisation by the Malaysian Communications and Multimedia Commission (MCMC), although with the implementation of mobile number portability mandated by the Malaysian government this does not apply to subscribers who switched from their old mobile service provider over to U Mobile.

+As of January 2023, U Mobile has 8.5 million subscribers.
+U mobile subscribers has cross the 9 million mark by end of 2023.